Illiterally/HycreanTarot1.0/README.md

 Summer:

 Heatwave
-— applies broad heat pressure across the board
+— applies broad heat pressure across the board, causing -1 to all cards

 Wildfire
 — immediately clears one lane